Tiananmen Exiles

-Tiananmen Exiles: Voices of the Struggle for Democracy in China is a scholarly book by Rowena Xiaoqing He, published by Palgrave Macmillan in April 2014.
+Tiananmen Exiles: Voices of the Struggle for Democracy in China is a scholarly book by Rowena He （何曉清; 何晓清), published by Palgrave Macmillan in 2014.
 The book has been named one of the Top five China Books by the Asia Society.
-It is primarily an oral history of Yi Danxuan, Shen Tong, and Wang Dan, all exiled student leaders from the 1989 Tiananmen Movement in China.
+It is an oral history of Yi Danxuan, Shen Tong, and Wang Dan, exiled student leaders from the 1989 Tiananmen Movement in China.
 "Tracing the life trajectories of these exiles, from childhood during Mao's Cultural Revolution, adolescence growing up during the reform era, and betrayal and punishment in the aftermath of June 1989, to ongoing struggles in exile", the author explores, "how their idealism was fostered by the very powers that ultimately crushed it, and how such idealism evolved facing the conflicts that historical amnesia, political commitment, ethical action, and personal happiness presented to them in exile."
 Dan Southerland notes in Christian Science Monitor that the book provides "fresh insights and an appreciation for the challenges that exiled Chinese student leaders faced after they escaped from China."
 Paul Levine from American Diplomacy states that there was "a fourth major character: the author herself."
 Tiananmen Exiles is a part of the Palgrave Studies in Oral History and contains a foreword by Perry Link.